The success of the “Call of Cthulhu” role-playing game likely

 ultimately banning a Great Old One.
 However, Witch of Salem is more a strategy game than

-a thematic one like Arkham Horror.
+a narrative one like Arkham Horror.

 (Purchase from Amazon.com.)